We are a space designed and curated for African artists to express their creative givings, thoughts and beliefs on African femininity.

 Founder & Curator

 Simon started his career as Venture Developer and Entrepreneur in Nigeria and Zambia.
-He is managing a FinTech Startup in Berlin since his return from the Continent.
+He is. currently managing a FinTech Startup in Berlin since his return from the Continent.